Instructions Following Surgery

 Sutures and packing will be removed 6-10 days after surgery.
 We will need to see you again to monitor healing.
 Periodic recall appointments will also be arranged after surgery in order to maintain what has been accomplished through treatment.

 Excessive pain and swelling, or persistent bleeding are not usual and should be called to our attention at once.
 If you have any other problems or questions please feel free to call us.
-If we are not in the office, our answering service will be able to locate the doctor.
+If we are not in the office, please follow directions on answering machine to reach the doctor.